joetjo/jopLauncher/README.md

 - add a way to define a custom launcher
 - separate storage in multiple files
 - add a way to add a specific process that do not map the pattern
-- add a way to add Game platform, check if running and allow to start them if not started
 - add a way to reference a local md file from a "common" folder
 - add a way to add a http link to store page
 - add a way to add a http link to external link ( tips soluce or whatever =
-- ui preference editor ( use GHSetup )
 - on storage migration, save à backup of the file before

+# Potential Enhancement

+- ui preference editor ( generic over GHSetup )

 # Major enhancement

 - merge different storage when playing on several laptop/desktop

 # Step to switch to public

 - license decision
 - header in file
 - screenshots in readme